dwiknrd/llm_coursebook/README.md

    - Setting up the development environment
    - Introduction to Python as the main programming language in the training

-- Day 2:
+- **Introduction to Python for Language Preprocessing**
    - Python basics for beginners
    - Variables, data types, basic operations, and functions in Python
    - Control structures: Conditional statements and loops
    - Demonstration of Python usage in simple text processing

-- Day 3:
+- **Basics of Language Processing**
    - Introduction to Natural Language Processing (NLP)
    - Exploring word embeddings and their role in language models
    - Introduction to major text libraries in Python (e.g., NLTK, spaCy)
    - Understanding text preprocessing and tokenization
    - Demonstration of library usage for simple text tasks

-## Week 2: Creating Conservational AI with Large Language Models for Business
+## Module 2: Creating Conservational AI with Large Language Models for Business
-- Day 4:
+- **Introduction to Large Language Models: Architecture, Transformer, and Key Concepts**
    - Overview of Large Language Models and their Architecture
    - Understanding what is Transformer
    - Explanation of pre-training and fine-tuning of language models